RF-KeyTA/KeyTA/src/keyta/tests/systems/features.md

 - In the Windows tab a new Window can be added to the System by adding another window and clicking on the plus icon

-- When a Sequence is attached to a Window, the delete-Button of that Window will disappear for as long, as a Sequence is attached.
+- When a Window is attached to a System, the delete-Button of that System will disappear for as long, as a Window is attached.

-- The delete-Button will reappear as soon as there is no longer a Sequence attached to the Window.
+- The delete-Button will reappear as soon as there is no longer a Window attached to the System.

 - A system can be deleted (if there is no window attached to it).